-A riser card is used to support a standard size (full height full length) PCI expansion card.
+A riser card is used to support a standard size (full-height full-length) PCI expansion card.

-There are three PCIe expansion slot types available with the H2106-G7 server:
+There are three PCIe expansion slots and one UIO slot available with the C2108-G8 server.
+The option slots function as listed:

-- Two PCIe 2.0 x16 slots

-- Two PCIe 2.0 x8 slots

-- One UIO slot
+- Three PCIe 2.0 x8 slots - One UIO slot (PCIe x8 speed)

-Note: The UIO slot shares the x8 PCIe bus used for slot 1, you can either populate the UIO slot or PCIe slot 1, but not both slots.
-Select option cards can use the UIO slot, contact your sales or service representative for information on approved option cards.
+Note: Select option cards can use the UIO slot, contact your sales or service representative for information on approved option cards.